the-paid-actor/dcs-dtc/README.md

 If you have displays already programmed in the jet, the app will skip uploading the new displays configuration.
 This will be improved in a future version.

 From either seat (pilot/WSO) it is not possible to change displays on the other seat, given that the displays are only rendered when you occupy the respective position.
 Therefore when selecting the option on the Upload page to set "Pilot and WSO" displays, DTC will jump between the seats to perform the configuration.

+## VR

+As a windows app, the application will not show up in VR.
+Because it is a windows app.
+What you can do is prepare the presets beforehand, outside of VR, then use the in-cockpit controls to upload the preset, and use the coordinate capture dialog in DCS to capture additional waypoints and targets while in VR.

 # Help